atc0005/go-ezproxy/README.md

 Alpha; very much getting a feel for how the project will be structured long-term and what functionality will be offered.

-As of this writing, the existing functionality was added specifically to support another project in-development named "brick".
+The existing functionality was added specifically to support another project currently in-development named "brick".
 This project is subject to change in order to better support that one.

 ## Overview